How to Enable or Disable Sticky Keys in Windows 11

 How to change Sticky Keys settings

 You can manage this feature through the Windows Settings menu.
-Follow these steps:
+Follow these steps to find the right spot:

 - Open the Settings app.
 You can do this by pressing the Windows key + I on your keyboard or by searching for “Settings” in the taskbar.